wbotelhos/normalizy/README.md

 # '1984/10/23'
 ```

-If you gives an option, it will be passed to the function too:
+If you gives an option, it will be passed to the function:

 ```ruby
 normalizy :birthday, with: { parse_date: { format: '%Y/%m/%d' }